Sean Davison: Personal life

 In June 2019 Davison entered a plea bargain with the court in South Africa and pleaded guilty to all three murder charges he faced, in exchange he was sentenced to three years' house arrest at his home in Cape Town.
 It was stated in court that none of the families of the men Davison assisted wanted him to go to prison.
 Two of the families made public statements supporting Davison's actions in helping their family member to die.
 The only reported comment Davison made following his acceptance of the plea bargain was to say: "My children want a father not a martyr".

 In addition to house arrest the court sentenced Davison to 576 hours of correctional supervision.
 He spent this time cleaning toilets in prison cells and government offices.
 This type of punishment was compared to that carried out during Mao's Cultural Revolution in China.
 Davison was also banned from speaking to the media for the duration of his house arrest sentence.

 Davison's arrest and sentence generated considerable public discussion in South Africa which was generally supportive of what he had done, and his decision to plead guilty to murder to avoid the risk of a lengthy prison sentence.

 In August 2020, Davison's murder convictions in South Africa were transferred to New Zealand.
 In a subsequent Medical Science Council tribunal hearing he was convicted of professional misconduct and struck off the New Zealand medical register.
 Davison said he could not understand why helping three men to end their unbearable suffering made him unfit to work as a medical scientist in New Zealand.

 In October 2020 New Zealand held a national referendum on the End of Life Choices bill that had been approved by parliament.
 This binding referendum resulted in 65% support for the End of Life Choices bill and lead to assisted suicide being legalised for the terminally ill in New Zealand.
 This led to calls for those convicted of helping dying family members to end their lives to be pardoned.
 The Minister of Justice advised Davison to seek a Royal pardon from the Queen's representative in New Zealand.

 In June 2022, Davison's house arrest sentence finished and he made his first public statement from the steps of the Cape Town high court, declaring: ‘I have done my time but I did not commit a crime’.
 He subsequently gave interviews describing the circumstances behind the murder convictions he received.

+In 2025, Davison was arrested by police officers in the United Kingdom in connection with 29 deaths, including the death of a 79 year old woman.
+He was released on bail, and it is unclear at the time of writing whether a prosecutorial decision has been taken.
+Some of the conditions of his bail including restrictions on working with Pegasos and similar organisations and restrictions on speaking to the media.